 Mobile phones have become an extension of our daily life.
 We use them to not just communicate with friends and family, but to search, and browse myriads of content.
 For business purposes, we use a smartphone to communicate with our colleagues.
 Since mobile phones contain a large part of our personal and professional data, they are the common targets of cybercriminals.

 To ensure that you keep your smartphone safe, MyTek explains a few good practices that your organization should adopt.

-IT Security Smartphone Tip #1: Keep It with You
+Smartphone Security Tip #1: Always Keep Your Smartphone with You

-IT Security Smartphone Tip #2: Be Selective Concerning Wireless Networks
+Smartphone Security Tip #2: Be Cautious While Connecting to Wireless Networks

-To keep your data safe and prevent any IT security risks, you need to protect it from all of the potential ways it can be breached.
-MyTek, a Phoenix-based IT services provider, has the tools and experience to help.
-Contact us at 623-312-2440 to learn more.
+To keep your smartphone safe from IT security risks, you need to protect it from all security breaches.
+MyTek, a Phoenix-based IT services firm, has the right experience and tools to help you with this.
+Contact us at 623-312-2440 today.